 #7 - Actors Not Observers

 Because we are, as humans, born "observers," and because the World of Nature is a reality that exists outside our own existence, and is a world that we have not created, it is a common mistake to attribute an absolute "reality" to the things we "observe."
-That may be fine as we study aspects of the World of Nature, but it doesn't work very well in the human world, because the human world is not something that exists outside of our own actions and activity - much of the action and activity having taken place in the past, or course.
+That may be fine as we study aspects of the World of Nature, but that doesn't work very well in the human world, because the human world is not something that exists outside of our own actions and activity - much of the action and activity having taken place in the past, of course.
 Human beings have created and can recreate the human world.
 Therefore, while it is good to know what human realities exist, as we observe them (and those human realities run from greed to goodness and from racism to reconciliation), we must always understand that our human world will be what we "make" it to be, and that the human world is the product of our "action," and that what we see is not a definition of what can exist.
 Observation is only helpful to us if we do not equate what we "see" and observe in our human world with a message that what we see is what must inevitably exist.

 Because "possibility" is the key category for understanding the human world, which exists as it does because human beings have created it that way, then we will also understand that whatever we "see" in the human world can be changed.